Originally for visitors to MalvernTrail’s home, this page has gradually been tweaked to be of wider use.

 Do it by Rail

 Malvern has two train stations – on the same line.
 Great Malvern (near Malvern St James girls school, on Avenue Road) is an attractive station retaining many original features including cast iron columns holding up the roof, finished off with well maintained and unique flower designs around the top of each one.
 Also a good cafe serving light meals at lunchtime.
 Malvern Link (on Worcester Road, next to the fire station) had a recent revamp (2014), still quite basic, but is close to shops, Link Common and where we are based.

-A users guide to the Cotswolds and Malverns line covering key attractions from Oxford through to Hereford was published April 2008.
-Includes information on both Cotswolds and Malvern Hills Areas of Outstanding Natural Beauty (AONB), useful map with basic bus route details, but no specific information for cyclists.
-Available from local tourist information centres.
+Local tourist information centres may still have a users guide to the Cotswolds and Malverns line covering key attractions from Oxford through to Hereford, published April 2008 (useful map with basic bus route details, but no specific information for cyclists).

 Both railway stations are on the Hereford to Worcester line.

 Some through trains from London Paddington (via the Cotswolds line) terminate at Great Malvern, some at Worcester, rather than going all the way to Hereford.
 Run by Great Western.
 The Cotswold Line Promotion Group often carries updates on current services and future engineering alterations.
-These London trains are largely (from 2019) InterCity Express Trains (5 and 9 coach versions – ‘bullet nosed’ built by Hitachi) replacing the old 125s.
-Some trains may still be ‘Thames Turbos’, usually three carriages – if longer than 3 check whether they divide at Oxford.
+These London trains are largely InterCity Express Trains (5 and 9 coach versions – ‘bullet nosed’ built by Hitachi) replacing the old 125s and ‘Thames Turbos’.
 The line from Oxford to Worcester has largely become dual track (after many years as single which could compound delays).

-There are also trains from Birmingham (and beyond) to Hereford via Worcester.
-West Midlands Railway has taken over these services Dec.
-2017.
+There are also trains from Birmingham (and beyond) to Hereford via Worcester, now run by West Midlands Railway (from Dec.
+2017).
 Hereford in turn connects with services to Newport (and on to Wales) and Shrewsbury (and further north), run by Transport for Wales.